ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-94.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 This week:
-calling nested components in angle brackets 🔍,
-RFCs to improve Ember Data's **Record Data** 💬, user impersonation with ember-simple-auth 👤,
+calling nested components in angle brackets 🔍, 2 RFCs to help improve Ember Data 💬, user impersonation with ember-simple-auth 👤,
 EmberCamp videos are live 🍿, ...